schrosis/blade-sql/README.md

     ->entity(YourTodoEntity::class);
 ```

-The `entity` method argument expects a class that has a method to receive an array as its first argument, `fromArray`
+The `entity` method argument expects a class with a method named `fromArray`
 Otherwise, you can use the `Collection::map()`

 ```php